 If you are lucky perhaps there is a breeze blowing and you can try welcoming it in, observing the sensations of the wind on your bare skin.
 If this is enjoyable, see if you can do something to increase the pleasure, perhaps turning into the wind so you feel it in your face, or turning away if you prefer.

 The fifth and final sense of ‘taste’ is a more difficult one to experience, I admit.
 You must not eat anything you are not 100% sure to be safe.
-If you come across fruits, nuts, or seeds that you are very familiar with, then you may wish to try a little.
-However it’s best to rinse them first – so ensure you have a bottle of water on hand.
+If you come across fruits, nuts, or seeds that you are very familiar with, then ok, however it’s best to rinse them first.

-In my 3-hour session, we end with tea brewed from foraged ingredients, which is a wonderful opportunity to ‘take some of the forest home with us in our bodies’.
-We all smell and taste the tea together, whilst thanking nature and each other for the Forest Bathing experience.
+In my 3-hour session, we end with tea brewed from foraged ingredients – a wonderful opportunity to ‘take the forest home with us’.
+We all smell and taste the tea together, whilst thanking nature for the experience.